 You’ve got to see what’s working and what’s not working and be willing to go back and adjust the keywords, and maybe even adjust the subjects because you just had it wrong or it was something trendy and it went away.
 You’ve got to be willing to test and look at analytics and go, “OK.
 The user intent, I thought, was not the same.”
 It’s that whole listening piece; adjusting when you see what’s working and what’s not working.
 I think a lot of people set it and forget it.
 With the technology we have, we have tools that do all that for us and spoon-feed us the information.
 All we have to do is take the time to break it down a little bit.

 McKay: That’s great.

-Jake: The final point I want to make is that we’re using tracking numbers to go all the way back to the find the keywords that they type, to the web pages they landed on, to the phone number that they used that we can track that and even connect it on the backend with our point of sale.
-Later, we find out what’s going on from keyword research through a tool like Convirza, which has been really valuable on an analytics standpoint.
+Jake: The final point I want to make is that we’re using tracking numbers to go all the way back to the find the keywords they type, to the web pages they landed on, to the phone number that they used that we can track that and even connect it on the backend with our point of sale.
+Later, we find out what’s going on from keyword research tools through like Convirza, which has been really valuable from an analytics standpoint.